pepper-project/pepper/README.txt

   to pull in the submodules this project relies on.

   2. This codebase depends on several external libraries.
-Please see the INSTALLING.txt file for more information on setting up dependencies.
+Please see the INSTALLING.md file for more information on setting up dependencies.

-  3. If you haven't already done so, see compiler/buffetfsm/README.md for instructions on building the patched Clang/LLVM libraries we need for the buffet::fsm C-to-C compiler.
+  3. See compiler/buffetfsm/README.md for instructions on building the patched Clang/LLVM libraries we need for Buffet's C-to-C compiler.

   4. We recommend using the libsnark backend.
 If you've pulled in the submodules (Step 1, above), you've already got a local copy.
 Finish